 - When the patient’s bills exceed the limits of liability, the hospital must be present at an Interpleader or risk the possibility of coming away empty handed.
 Remember, it is likely that many parties will have an interest in all or part of the final award.
 Legal representation at the Interpleader is necessary to ensure that the hospital’s interests are protected.

 - If the patient changes legal representation, the lien should be amended with the name of the new attorney of record.
 Therefore, it is imperative that you maintain contact with the patient and/or the patient’s attorney.

-The moral of this story is that every hospital needs a Carmen—a knowledgeable, persistent and resourceful lien professional—because like it or not, every hospital has a Bunny, or two.
-And because of people like Carmen, hospitals get paid, fewer sports cars are sold, and sick stomachs are a thing of the past.
+The moral of this story is that every hospital needs a Carmen—a knowledgeable, persistent and resourceful lien professional.
+Because like it or not, every hospital has a Bunny, or two.
+And because of people like Carmen, hospitals get paid, and sick stomachs are a thing of the past.